cockroachdb/replicator/README.md

 ## Limitations (for now)

 * single source table only
-* deletes do not work
-* updates that change the primary key do not work
 * only one change feed per cdc-sink instance
 * data-types - these are just untested
   * arrays